keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 To be able to react on the metrics of our application, we need to create `KeptnMetrics` and `KeptnMetricsProvider` custom resources.
 These metrics are
-exposed via custom metrics API, what gives us the possibility to configure HPA to react on the values of these metrics:
+exposed via the custom metrics API, which gives us the possibility to configure the HPA to react on the values of these metrics:

 {{< embed path="/docs/assets/hpa/keptnmetric.yaml" >}}

-For more information about the `KeptnMetric` and `KeptnMetricsProvider` custom resources, please refer to the official [CRD documentation](../crd-ref/metrics/v1beta1/_index.md).
+For more information about the `KeptnMetric` and `KeptnMetricsProvider` custom resources, please refer to the [CRD documentation](../crd-ref/metrics/v1beta1/).

-After a few seconds we should be able to see values for the `cpu-throttling` metrics:
+After a few seconds we should be able to see values for the `cpu-throttling` metric:

 ```shell
 $ kubectl describe  keptnmetrics.metrics.keptn.sh cpu-throttling -n podtato-kubectl